Vermicelli Pasta: The Thin Noodle Loved Worldwide

 FAQs

-Q: What is the difference between wheat vermicelli and rice vermicelli?
+Q: What is the difference between wheat vermicelli pasta and rice vermicelli?

 Wheat type is made with wheat flour or semolina, and sometimes with eggs.
 It has a firmer texture and holds its shape well, which makes it suitable for heavier sauces, baked dishes, and Mediterranean-style recipes.